-Stage 4 prostate cancer is cancer that begins in the prostate and spreads to nearby lymph nodes or to other areas of the body.
+Stage 4 prostate cancer happens when cancer spreads beyond the prostate to other parts of the body.

-Treatments may slow or shrink an advanced prostate cancer, but for most men, stage 4 prostate cancer isn't curable.
-Still, treatments can extend your life and reduce the signs and symptoms of cancer.
+Treatments can slow or shrink a stage 4 prostate cancer.
+But most stage 4 prostate cancers can't be cured.
+Still, treatments can lengthen life and reduce symptoms of cancer.

 Signs and symptoms of stage 4 prostate cancer may include:

 - Pain while urinating.

 - Trouble emptying the bladder all the way.